Kent

 Chartwell, Winston Churchill Family Home

 Churchill lived at Chartwell from 1922 to 1965.
 Originally built in Tudor times the house has been extended and renovated extensively since.
 It is set in magnificent gardens in the Weald of Kent.
-In 1946 the house was given to the National Trust.
-Churchill and his family continued to live there until his death in 1965.
-A tour of the house takes in many of the rooms in which he worked and raised his family, including his study and art studio.
+Although given to the National Trust in 1946, Churchill and his family continued to live there until his death in 1965.
+A tour of the house takes in many of the rooms in which he worked and raised his family, including his study, where he wrote his most successful books, and art studio.
 It retains a homely feel with personal photographs and many of his official gifts, all the while presenting details about his life and premiership.

 Dover Castle